Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Supplemental simulation and experiment results

 \subsection{Discussion on parameter setting}

-\blue{We explain in detail all the parameters involved in the method proposed in this article and their corresponding meanings below.
-In addition, for all our simulation and hardware experimental scenarios, we have discussed the parameter selection method and the sensitivity of the proposed method to the parameters. }
+\blue{In the following, we present a detailed description of all parameters involved in the proposed method and clarify their physical meanings.
+Moreover, for all simulation and hardware experimental scenarios, we discuss the parameter selection strategy and analyze the sensitivity of the proposed method to these parameters.}

-\blue{For the parameters adopted in the cooperative localization and formation control:}
+For the parameters adopted in the cooperative localization and formation control:

-\blue{The parameters $w_{i}$ and $r_{i}$ denote the angular velocity and the radius of the horizontal circular motion to achieve localization enhancement for each robot.
+The parameters $w_{i}$ and $r_{i}$ denote the angular velocity and the radius of the horizontal circular motion to achieve localization enhancement for each robot.
 Considering that the accuracy of the UWB module used in the experiment is 0.1m, in order to reflect the significant changes in the relative distance during the motion, it is recommended that the sum of the circular motion diameters of the two neighboring robots be more than 10 times the accuracy error.
 In our experiment, the radius $r_{i}$ is set to 0.3m for all robots, which can reduce the relative measurement error to a certain extent.
 In our response to your comment 4, we analyzed some situations where the state cannot be fully observed, and the conclusion can be summarized as follows: in order to achieve effective relative pose estimation, there needs to be a certain relative motion between neighboring robots, that is, there must be differences in the robot's motion speed and angular velocity.
 Taking this as a guide, it is recommended that the speed and angular velocity of the neighbor localization enhancement motion differ by 0.5 to 2 times.
-Considering that the maximum linear velocity of the Turtlebot3 robot we used is 0.22m/s and the maximum angular velocity is 2.5rad/s, with a circular motion radius of 0.3m, we set the angular velocities of the neighboring robots to 0.6rad/s and 0.2rad/s respectively, which can effectively achieve relative motion between neighboring agents without exceeding the maximum linear velocity of the agents.}
+Considering that the maximum linear velocity of the Turtlebot3 robot we used is 0.22m/s and the maximum angular velocity is 2.5rad/s, with a circular motion radius of 0.3m, we set the angular velocities of the neighboring robots to 0.6rad/s and 0.2rad/s respectively, which can effectively achieve relative motion between neighboring agents without exceeding the maximum linear velocity of the agents.